 Use Apache HBase when you need random, realtime read/write access to your Big Data.
 This project's goal is the hosting of very large tables -- billions of rows X millions of columns -- atop clusters of commodity hardware.
 Apache HBase is an open-source, distributed, versioned, column-oriented store modeled after Google's Bigtable: A Distributed Storage System for Structured Data by Chang et al. Just as Bigtable leverages the distributed data storage provided by the Google File System, Apache HBase provides Bigtable-like capabilities on top of Hadoop and HDFS.

-July 16th, 2013 HBase Meetup at Twitter in San Francisco
+July 16th, 2013 HBase Meetup at Twitter.in San Francisco

-June 25th, 2013 Hadoop Summit 2013 HBase Meetup.in San Jose
+June 25th, 2013 Hadoop Summit Meetup.at San Jose Convention Center

 June 13th, 2013 HBaseCon2013 in San Francisco.
 Submit an Abstract!

 June 12th, 2013 HBaseConHackAthon at the Cloudera office in San Francisco.